yeojz/otplib/apps/docs/guide/testing.md

 | `deno-2`  | `pnpm run test:docker deno-2`  | Tests on Deno 2.x               |
 | `all`     | `pnpm run test:docker`         | Tests all runtimes sequentially |

+The Node images install pnpm 11, which needs Node.js 22.13 or newer, so there is no `node-20` target.
+Node 20 remains a supported runtime for the published packages and is still exercised by the CI distribution-test matrix.

 ### Docker Test Architecture

 Each runtime has its own Docker configuration: